-Many companies have a plan for which services to start transitioning to microservices and which parts to keep as...
+Many companies have a plan for which services to start moving to microservices and which parts to keep as a monolith....

-a monolith.
-Whatever plans have already been formulated, it's important to give extra consideration to how your data will be handled.
+Whatever plans have already been formulated, it's important for your team to give extra consideration to how your data will be handled.

 The goals of data storage

 When it comes to microservice data storage, there are several objectives to achieve.
-You should prioritize high availability.
+Developers should prioritize high availability.
 But to effectively access databases, strong performance and low latency are also necessary.
-Additionally, you'll want to build security into every interaction and layer of the data.
-Finally, you'll want to enable applications that are built using multiple programming languages, but can access the same databases.
+Additionally, developers should build security into every interaction and layer of the data.
+Finally, developers should enable applications that are built using multiple programming languages, but can access the same databases.
 Enacting every one of these requires forethought and careful planning, but they will certainly make your switch to microservices more rewarding.

 These are demanding goals and take planning to achieve.
 Fortunately, microservices give you a better shot at achieving these goals than a traditional monolith.